 We all get reminders about software updates available on our devices.
 Whatever you do, don’t wait.
 Make it a habit to initiate updates the moment you get an alert or configure your devices to automatically update on their own, so you don’t have to worry about it.
 Common for good reason, software updates help fix bugs (i.e. code flaws) in security software that weren’t caught in a previous launch or update, which ultimately helps protect personal data and improve overall device performance.
 They can also add new features and remove outdated ones from your device to keep your current.

-A VPN — short for virtual private network — extends a private connection over your internet network by encrypting all data you send and receive online.
+A virtual private network (VPN) provides a secure internet connection by encrypting all data you send and receive online.
 This helps protect you from cyberattacks that happen all too frequently.
 The biggest threat when learning or working from home involves hackers attempting to access your private information, so having a reliable VPN on at all times helps keep your information safe from outsiders.

 Beware of Phishing Scams

 Parental controls are available on most internet-enabled devices and can help parents establish healthy online habits as well as protect children from inappropriate content when online.
-While it’s important to note that parental controls are not 100% effective, they do offer valuable tools to set ground rules for technology use and provide parents with peace of mind.
-Below are different types of parental control features you can enable today to get a jumpstart on your children’s online safety.
+While parental controls are not 100% effective, they do offer valuable tools to set ground rules for technology use.
+Below are different types of parental features you can enable today to get a jumpstart on your children’s online safety.

 Content filtering is an online program or application that allows you to limit access to websites, words, and images you deem dangerous, distracting, or inappropriate.
 This feature is included on many smart devices and subscriptions including WiFi networks, Netflix®, and more.
 A majority of content filters block specific sites or associated content using keywords or URLs.
 This parental control helps establish safe boundaries for kids as they begin using technology, participate in online learning, and navigate the world around them.

 Technology has permeated nearly every aspect of our lives.
 From GPS and smartphones to online classes and workout apps, people are constantly connected.
 That’s why it’s more important than ever before to manage your tech use.
-Things like limiting daily screen time and setting schedules for devices are two main ways parents can manage their child’s online usage.
+Limiting daily screen time and setting schedules are two main ways parents can manage their child’s online usage.
 It’s also important to note that having discussions early on with your children about the importance of a balanced lifestyle can be beneficial in conjunction with these parental controls.

 Similar to content filtering, app blocking software allows parents to block apps on their children’s devices for as long as they deem necessary.
 Controlling what your child does or sees on the internet is a difficult task, but there are tools available to parents that make it easier.
 Monitoring tools like Bark or Google Family Link make app blocking a breeze with their customizable features that allow you to pause, stop, or resume app access depending on your child’s screen-time schedule.

 Most smartphones and map apps have location tracking as a default feature.
 Location tracking is exactly what it sounds like.
-You can enable the “share location” feature on your phone with loved ones and friends to offer a little peace of mind knowing where you are.
+You can enable the “share location” feature with loved ones and friends to offer a little peace of mind.
 In recent years, apps like OurPact have come out to offer additional tracking features like live tracking, check-in reminders, and location notifications, so parents are alerted in real-time.

-It’s common for internet service providers (ISPs) to include some form of internet security software that comes integrated into your equipment or is downloadable on a PC and/or smartphone.
+It’s common for internet service providers (ISPs) to include basic security software into your equipment or available for download on a PC and/or smartphone.
 We list a handful of popular ISPs that provide parental controls as part of their overall internet security offerings.